Schluggi/codenames/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-blue.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=KPG2MY37LCC24&source=url)

-I like the game [codenames](https://en.wikipedia.org/wiki/Codenames_(board_game)) and since COVID-19 is part of our life i have played a lot online with my friends on [this](https://www.horsepaste.com/) website.
-But i realized that i want to play codename pictures instead.
-So i've decided to create my own.
+I like the game [codenames](https://en.wikipedia.org/wiki/Codenames_(board_game)) and since COVID-19 is part of our life I have played a lot online with my friends on [this](https://www.horsepaste.com/) website.
+But I realized that I want to play codename pictures instead.
+So I've decided to create my own.

 ## Features
 - Realtime only multiplayer